-Passphrases also tend to have more characters, which makes them stronger by default.
-Using mnemonic tricks and word associations will make a passphrase like this one easy to remember, even if you’re mixing upper and lowercase letters.
+Passphrases also tend to have more characters, which makes them more robust by default.
+Mnemonic tricks and word associations will create a passphrase like this one easy to remember, even if you’re mixing upper and lowercase letters.

-Passphrases made up of 4 to 5 words are the most optimal for securing accounts.
+Passphrases of 4 to 5 words are the most optimal for securing accounts.
 It’s even better if the phrase doesn’t make sense.
-That way, if hackers are using a more sophisticated software capable of common word associations, the misdirection can help your password withstand that increased scrutiny.
+That way, if hackers are using more sophisticated software capable of common word associations, the misdirection can help your password withstand that increased scrutiny.

-Everyone likes a burger, so the previous password would’ve gotten cracked eventually, but who likes awful burgers?
-Plus, awful is a more uncommon word than saying “bad,” for example.
+Everyone likes a burger, so the previous password would’ve gotten cracked eventually, but who likes yucky burgers?
+Plus, “yucky” is more uncommon than “bad,” for example.

-In other words, a criminal trying to obtain your password will know this technique and use it during the account break-in process.
+In other words, a criminal trying to obtain your password will know and use this technique during the account break-in process.
 A simple alternative is to switch the letter for the number right after the one it resembles.
-That way it’s still fairly easy to remember, and a hacker may not be inclined to waste additional time going through a bunch of other numbers as alternatives.
+That way, it’s still fairly easy to remember, and a hacker may not be inclined to waste additional time going through a bunch of other numbers as alternatives.

 Special characters are another great way to lengthen your password and to make it more challenging for attackers who use dictionaries as their reference point to guess.
 In fact, most websites today require you to use them when you create or change a password.